 Biography: I’m from Missouri originally and have degrees from the University of Central Missouri (Physics) and Missouri University of Science and Technology (Civil Engineering).
 My wife and I moved to Texas after school and I earned my P.E. working for VSL on long-span bridge projects and commercial post-tensioning applications.
 We moved to Richmond around 3 years ago and today I work for Contech as a Bridge Consultant, managing the company’s structures portfolio in Virginia and part of North Carolina.

 Outside of work I spend most of my time RUNNING, working on my old house and drinking wine.
 My wife and I also love to travel domestically and internationally.
 The destinations also frequently involve wine.

 Young Member Chair

-Biography: Greetings!
-I was born outside of Seattle, Washington but spent most of my childhood in Central Pennsylvania.
-I graduated from Virginia Tech in December of 2013 with a B.S. in Civil Engineering and EIT Designation.
+Biography: Hello!
+I was born and raised as a Military Brat and grew up in 10 different cities across 7 states and 2 countries.
+I graduated from Virginia Tech in May of 2017 with a B.S. in Engineering Science & Mechanics.
 I am now working as a Project Engineer at Timmons Group here in Richmond, focusing predominantly on residential land development projects.

-After having minor involvement in ASCE during college, I jumped at the opportunity to help with the Richmond branch.
-I am excited to hold the webmaster position for the third consecutive year.
-I look forward to continuing to learning about web design.
+I first got involved with ASCE by attending a Flying Squirrels Game Outing with my coworkers.
+After becoming familiar with the organization, I jumped at the chance to get involved as the Webmaster.
+I look forward to continuing to learn about web design.
 Please shoot me an email if you have any suggestions on for the website!